 It sheds during menstruation.

 Fenugreek intake is going to result in a thicker lining which is going to take more time to shed, that’s why fenugreek is going to have a direct effect on your cycle, in other words, it can delay it by up to one week.

 Having a thicker endometrium can also result in higher bleeding during menstruation.

-Every now and then, I receive an e-mail from a worried female fenugreek user asking me whether it’s dangerous or not because she has been bleeding excessively during her menstruation.
+Now and then, I receive an e-mail from a worried female fenugreek user asking me whether it’s dangerous or not because she has been bleeding excessively during her menstruation.

-Let me tell you that this is completely fine, you have nothing to worry about and it means one thing, fenugreek is doing its job and its phytoestrogens are acting on your endocrine system.
+Let me tell you that this is completely fine, you have nothing to worry about, and it means one thing, fenugreek is doing its job, and its phytoestrogens are acting on your endocrine system.